minblock/compute/README.md

 investment per annum at specified amounts.
 However, unlike bond notes, you do not recieve your investment back, only reap a high rate of return on your investment.
 OVO Core is a fork of Dash / DarkCoin pre-spork.
-The reason we choose to use X11 Algorythms over others is because it switches to 11 different sequences to deter ASIC activity which helps to decentrilzie not only the mining aspect of it, but also stakes.
+The reason we choose to use X11 Algorythms over others is because it is 20% faster than Scrypt algorythms and offers other benefits.
-Since 10,0000 OVO's are not easily atainable and prooof of work must be generated, miners need to be rewarded.
-Therefore for mining OVO's early adoptors will be rewarded for not only generating blocks, but also generating cocurrency interchange.
-With the legalization of  marijiuana, Dispenseries all over the world need scientific pot for study.
+10,0000 OVO's are not easily attainable.
+Only from proof of work and verification of the blockchain, will miners be rewarded.
+Therefore mining OVO's, OVO miners/early adoptors will be rewarded ,not only generating blocks, but also a percentage return that sees no deflation.
+Generating cocurrency interchange, however requirese a lot of power useage and is not easily performed.
+Generating a hash is a complex mathametic computation that requirese much hours of work as specially once the blockchain reaches a certan size.
+These coins could not be generated any other way.
+For this to be done the main network must be protected from DDoS attacks.
+The reason for choosing DDoS ipv4 Ip's is for the following reasons: They can be encoded into IPv6 Hex's easily.
+They are harder to DDoS because they must be run through a program called wireshark in order to decipher. legalization of  marijiuana, Dispenseries all over the world need scientific pot for study.
 OVO Core prooposes to modify Dash coin into a marketplace not onlhy for marijuana, but also for a a complete Suply chain including resolving issues